PranavKrishnan007/amFOSS-tasks/task-6/README.md

 # Flutter Based UI 📱 ✨

-this task was so much fun to do like every time I made changes to the code and gave it a hot reload and the UI would change 😳
+This task was so much fun to do like every time I made changes to the code and gave it a hot reload and the UI would change 😳 I used both the ios emulator which comes with xcode as well as my phone for testing purposes. ✌🏾
 > and I am suppppeeer sorry I made a mistake ....explained below

 <p align="center"><img src="./task-6.gif" alt="sample-ui" width="250" height="500"/></a></p>